 8. Go Beach Hopping in the Gulf Islands, British Columbia

 A Mediterranean-like climate awaits as you wake up to the sound of the waves hitting the sand.
 An otter swims by with her baby on her chest while she sneaks in a nap before swimming off to find the morning breakfast.
-An eagle eyes you from above, one eye on you and one eye looking out for their own meal.
+An eagle eyes you from above, one eye on you and one eye looking out for its own meal.
 The sound of orcas cascades over the waves to remind you how we’re a small part of Mother Earth’s world.
 With picture-perfect scenery complete with so many amazing residents, exploring the beaches of the gulf islands is an iconic Canadian experience into a rare Westcoast ecosystem.
-Making this area of BC the perfect addition to our 22 Canadian eco tour adventures list!
+Making this area of BC the perfect addition to our 23 Canadian eco-tour adventures list!

-Families can kayak, hike, or cycle the lush paradise exploring mountain top viewpoints, lighthouses, and shores and lagoons that will have you beachcombing for days.
+Families can kayak, hike, or cycle the lush paradise exploring mountain-top viewpoints, lighthouses, and shores and lagoons that will have you beachcombing for days.
 A popular park for locals and visitors to explore, be sure to book early and plan ahead for your adventure.

 9. Marvel In Mother Nature at Clayoquot Wilderness Lodge, Vancouver Island, British Columbia